intranda/goobi-workflow/Goobi/src/main/webapp/uii/templatePG/css/src/README.md

 ## Bootstrap 5

-Goobi workflow does not use the complete BS5 source.
+Goobi workflow does not use the complete Bootstrap 5 source.
 Only source files, which are actually used are imported into `bootstrap.scss`.
 Bootstrap-Variables (colors, fonts, border-radius etc) are modified in `_overrides.scss`.

 ## Custom Styles